HirschLabUMN/SWIFTE/README.md

 ## Feedback

 We value your feedback!
 Help us improve SWIF-TE by sharing your thoughts and suggestions with us.
 Send your feedback to [feedback\@example.com](mailto:feedback@example.com).
+## Collaborators
+Thank you to everyone who helped write, develop and benchmark SWIF-TE.
+Special thanks to Adrian Platts and Nathan Catlin at MSU.
 ------------------------------------------------------------------------